How many eggs per day safe for family Indian breakfast

 Teenagers 2 to 3 eggs Can treat like adults

 Eggs are one of the best foods for growing children.
-They provide complete protein, choline for brain development, and vitamin D. Children in India are often deficient in all three.
-Including 1 to 2 eggs daily in a child's diet is a simple, affordable fix.
+They give complete protein, choline for brain growth, and vitamin D. Many Indian children fall short on all three.
+One to two eggs a day is a simple, cheap fix.

 How Many Eggs for Gym-Goers?

 Gym-goers need more protein than sedentary adults.
 The target is 1.6 to 2.2 grams of protein per kilogram of body weight.
-Here is how eggs fit into that:
+Here is how eggs fit in:

 Body Weight Daily Protein Target Eggs Needed (partial contribution)